planet-a-ventures/affinity-node/README.md

 Node module for [Affinity](https://www.affinity.co/).

 > This module is incomplete; not all API endpoints are implemented.
+It is in
+> active development and the API might change without notice.
+Contributions
-> Contributions welcome.
+> welcome.

 _Note_: Currently only supporting [V1](https://api-docs.affinity.co/#introduction).
 Contributions for V2 are